smokethis/CreateFabricEnvrionment/README.md

   - Microsoft Graph
     - Group.Read.All (Delegated)

 No client secret is required for the app registration as the code must run under a users' identity and use delegated grants, application grants are only supported for Tenant.Read.All and Tenant.ReadWrite.All permissions.
+The user being delegated from must also have appropriate rights for the Power BI Service and Microsoft Graph.

 Two environment variables are required to execute the code: